s-raza/ratesbot/README.md

 2. Rates are logged to a MySQL database everytime they change (SQLAlchemy).
 This can be used for statistical analysis later.
 3. Extensible.
 New source websites for tradeable can be added by extending the RatesBot.Services.Service.ServiceBase base class.
 4. Basic testing using pytest.
-5. Configuration file for specifying :
+5. Configuration file in JSON for specifying :
    - Token for Telegram bot
    - Id of the chat(user or group) where the notification of a rate change will be sent
    - Database details for connecting to a MySQL database